janpreet/kado/README.md

 - `kado [file.yaml]`: Runs the default configuration and processing of beads.
 You may pass a specific YAML file to Kado.
 If no file is specified, Kado scans all YAML files in the current directory.
 - `kado set`: Applies the configuration and processes beads with the `set` flag.
 - `kado fmt [dir]`: Formats `.kd` files in the specified directory.
-- `kado ai`: Runs AI-based recommendations if enabled in the `~/.kdconfig` configuration.
+- `kado ai`: Runs AI-based recommendations if enabled.
 - `kado config`: Displays the current configuration and order of execution.
-- `kado -debug`: Runs Kado with debug output enabled, providing detailed information about the execution process.
+- `kado -debug`: Runs Kado with debug output enabled.
+- `kado keybase <command>`: Manages Keybase integration (link, create/list/view/share notes).

 ### Getting Started